galeraga/3D-semantic-parsing/README.md

      20  | 0.5498  | 0.5154  | 0.5626 | 0.5290 | 0.4617

      (Table X. IoU weighted scores per epoch per sampling rate over the test dataset)

+- About correlation between IoU scores and actual visual segmentation outputs:
+   - To be filled with some pictures

 - General results:
    - We get the best results/cost with: